Election 2018 Information

 Reason for living in Tiverton: Moved from Bristol in 1999 as my husband and I like the rural feel of the town

 Relevant experience: Co-Chair of the Financial Town Meeting Changes Advisory Committee (FTMCAC), 2010-2011.
-Currently an elected member of the Tiverton Budget Committee since 2014.
-Founding member of the Tiverton Taxpayers Association.
+Elected Member of the Tiverton Budget Committee, 2014; served on the Tiverton Charter Review Commission, 2017 - 2018.
+Founding member and President of the Tiverton Taxpayers Association.
 Served on the Tiverton Charter Review Commission (CRC) during 2017 and 2018.

 Thomas B. Haley